cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/configure-api.md

 You can create rules that check for exposed credentials using the [Rulesets API](https://developers.cloudflare.com/firewall/cf-rulesets/rulesets-api).

-There’s a rule match for the exposed credentials check when both the rule expression and the result from the exposed credentials check are true.
+A rule with exposed credentials check has a match when both the rule expression and the result from the exposed credentials check are true.

 To check for exposed credentials in a custom rule, include the field `exposed_credential_check` in the rule definition.
 This field requires the following options: